sans-nom/midhunanew.github.io/copy_cats/angular.md

+A view is specifically represented by a `ViewRef` instance associated with the component.
+A view that belongs to a component is called a `host view`.

+`$implicit` supplies defult value `ng-template`.
+It is used either with `ng-container and *ngTemplateOutlet` or with `.createEmbeddedView` - https://angular.io/api/common/NgTemplateOutlet#example

 ### ng-template
     Angular translates the *ngIf attribute into a <ng-template> element, wrapped around the host element, also used for input #templateReference
 ### ng-container